XtheOne/Inverter-Data-Logger/README.md

 ## Development
 To help with development when no sun is present a small simulator script can be found in the folder Development.
-This script works by reading values from to database used by de MysqlOutput, but with the time shifted 6 hours back.
+This script works by reading values from to database used by the MysqlOutput, but with the time shifted 6 hours back.
 To use the simulator, you should use the MysqlOutput to fill the database and configure database settings in de sim-config.cfg file.